 |---|---|

-For the complete supplier evaluation methodology — the 12 criteria across six categories with red-flag patterns, RFP scoring weights, and 30–60 day evaluation roadmap — see How to Evaluate ECG Electrode Suppliers: 12 Must-Check Criteria.
+For the full supplier-evaluation methodology — 12 criteria across six categories, red-flag patterns, RFP scoring weights and a 30–60 day roadmap — see How to Evaluate ECG Electrode Suppliers.

 3MOQ and pricing-tier negotiation